geopm/geopm/service/docs/source/runtime.rst

 for further documentation and links:
 `geopm(7) <https://geopm.github.io/man/geopm.7.html>`_.

-The GEOPM HPC Runtime provides some build in algorithms, each is called an "Agent" that implements the geopm::Agent(3) class interface.
+The GEOPM HPC Runtime provides some built-in algorithms, each as an "Agent" that implements the geopm::Agent(3) class interface.
 A developer may extend these algorithm features by writing an Agent plugin.
 A new implementation of this class can be dynamically loaded at runtime by the GEOPM Controller.
 The Agent class defines which